randsleadershipslack/documents-and-resources/howtorands.md

 It’s going to take a solid quarter to figure this place out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of equally complex humans.
 Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all those baffling acronyms and emoji.

 One of the working relationships we need to define is ours.
 The following is a user guide for me and how I work.
 It captures what you can expect out of the average week working with me, how I like to work, my north star principles, and some of my, uh, nuance.
 My intent is to accelerate our working relationship with this document.
-My intent with this artifact is not to suggest how you work.[^1]
+My intent with this artifact is not to suggest how you should work.[^1]

 ## Our Average Week
 We’ll have a 1:1 every week for at least 30 minutes except during HIGH ALERT (See below).
 This meeting discusses topics of substance, not updates.
 I’ve created a private Slack channel for the two us of to capture future topics for our 1:1s as well as to provide a handy historic record of what we’ve discussed.
 When you or I think of a topic, we dump it in that channel.

 We’ll have a staff meeting with your peers every week for 60 minutes no matter what.
 Unlike 1:1s, we have a shared document which captures agenda topics for the entire team.
 Similar to 1:1s, we aren’t discussing status at this meeting, but issues of substance that affect the whole team.

 You can Slack me 24 hours a day.
+It's my preferred communication medium.
 I like responding quickly.

 If I am traveling, I will give you notice of said travel in advance.
-All our meetings still occur albeit with time zone considerations.
+If this is professional trip, all our meetings still occur albeit with time zone considerations.

 I work a bit on the weekends.
 This is my choice. **I do not expect that you are going to work on the weekend.** I might Slack you things, but unless the thing says URGENT, it can always wait until work begins for you on Monday.